 For the last twenty years, High Fliers Research has been at the forefront of graduate recruitment research at the UK’s leading universities.

 Our innovative annual study of more than 18,000 final year students, The UK Graduate Careers Survey, remains the only research to be based entirely on face-to-face interviews with finalists and on-campus research groups with student job hunters.
 Each survey provides a unique insight into the career expectations and aspirations of final year students – just weeks before they leave university – and provides a definitive record of their search for a graduate job.

 In addition to its student research, High Fliers Research produces regular analysis of the latest graduate vacancies and starting salaries available from the UK's top employers.
-Its end-of-year assessment of The Graduate Market in 2013 was published on Monday 1st July and included the very encouraging news that graduate vacancies at the leading employers increased by 7.9% in 2014 and are set to increase by 8.7% in 2014, taking graduate recruitment to its highest level for five years.
-The research was featured on BBC News and in The Independent, The Guardian, The Times, Daily Mail, Metro and Times Higher Education.
-It was also the lead news story on the front page of the i newspaper.
+Its new report on The Graduate Market in 2014 was published on Monday 13th January and included the very encouraging news that graduate vacancies at the leading employers increased by 7.9% in 2014 and are set to increase by 8.7% in 2014, taking graduate recruitment to its highest level since 2007.

 The High Fliers Research Centre is at King's Gate, 1 Bravingtons Walk, London, N1 9AE.